sabnanih/sabnanih.github.io/_posts/2020-05-14-IMDB-TV-Series-Analysis.md

 {% include fig5.html %}

-## 3. Which shows are amongst the most / least consistent?
+## Which shows are amongst the most / least consistent?
 Next, I look at rating consistency in TV episodes.
 For a measure of rating consistency, I defined a simple metric of Relative standard deviation.

 $$\gamma$$ $$(\%) = Standard Deviation Episode Rating$$ $$/$$ $$Mean Episode Rating * 100 \% $$

 Higher value of $$\gamma$$ imply less consistency.
-Looking at Fig 6 below, we see that shows with more episodes tend to have higher $$\gamma$$.
+Looking at Fig 6 below, it can be seen that shows with more episodes tend to have higher $$\gamma$$.
 Excluding miniseries, among the least consistent shows are *Are You Afraid of the Dark?* $$(\gamma = 24.72)$$, *House of Cards* $$(\gamma = 18.56)$$, and *Chicago Med* $$(\gamma = 15.97)$$.
 The most consistent tv series are shorter series like *Cosmos* $$(\gamma = 1.14)$$ and *Gyspy* $$(\gamma = 1.24)$$.
 Among series with at least 100 episodes, *Rules of Engagement* $$(\gamma = 2.34)$$ and *2 Broke Girls* $$(\gamma = 2.66)$$ are the most consistent.
 The green line has the slope of regression ($$\gamma$$ v/s logarithm of total episodes) while the white line ignores genres which tend to have less episodes like  *Biography*, *Documentary*, and *History*.
-We can see that relationship exists even in absence of those genres.
+We can see that positive relationship exists even in absence of those genres.
+It is not entirely surprising that longer series will have more chances to have outlier episodes (either positive or negative) which tend to reduce the show consistency.

 {% include fig6.html %}

 In Fig 7a below, we can see change in $$\gamma$$ according to rating and year groups.
 Years of 2000-2014 appear pretty similar to 2015-2020.
 In the pre-2000 group, we see higher rating shows to be relatively more consistent.
 Comparing across year groups, lower/mid rating shows are less consistent pre-2000 v/s post-2000.

 {% include fig7a.html %}

-However, in Fig 7b below, we find that these groups with higher $$\gamma$$ in Fig 7a tend to have higher value of total episodes too.
+The pattern in pre-2000 group looks different than other groups.
+So, I wanted to check if the difference in number of episodes can account for some of this discrepancy.
+In Fig 7b below, we can see that these groups with higher $$\gamma$$ in Fig 7a tend to have higher value of total episodes too.

 {% include fig7b.html %}

 Comparing $$\gamma$$ across genres, we do not see very significant changes, but *Animation* does have higher median $$\gamma$$ than other genres and *Biography*, *Documentary*, and *History* tend to be more consistent.

 {% include fig8a.html %}

-Next, we look at consistency of TV shows by genres and number of episodes.
+One of the reasons for some genres to be more consistent could be that these series are usually shorter than others.
+Hence, I looked at consistency of TV shows by genres and number of episodes.
 Fig 8b is an interactive plot where size of the circle is proportional to total episodes.
 We can see that *Biography*, *Documentary*, and *History* tend to also have less number of episodes.

 {% include fig8b.html %}

-## 4. Did the series cancel early or went on far too long?
+## Did the series cancel early or went on far too long?
-For this section, I filter the titles by tv series and exclude miniseries.
-To look at which series cancel early or in time v/s those that went too far, I first plot episode rating by season number for episodes with atleast 250 votes.
+For this section, I filter the titles by TV Series and exclude miniseries as those are only 1 season long.
+To look at which series cancel early v/s those that went too far, I first plot episode rating by season number for episodes with atleast 250 votes.
 In Fig 9 below, we can see that median rating is highest around 2-4 seasons and starts falling after that.
 After season 8, there is gradual bigger drop.
 Based on this, generally anywhere between seasons 2 and 4 is the ideal length of a tv series.
 This plot is very similar to one obtained <a href="https://letstalkdata.com/2013/02/imdb-television-series-data/" target="_blank" rel="nofollow">here</a> based on data from 2013.

 ![Image](/images/fig9.png)

 Instead of defining a common peak for all series, we can also look at their peaks separately.
 In Fig 10 below, I have created an interactive plot between final season median rating against median rating among all seasons prior to the peak season.
 Peak for a series is defined as the season with highest median rating.
 By definition, thus all series with 1 season will lie on the straight green line which signifies equivalence of final season rating and prior peak rating.
 The size of the circle on the graph is proportional to absolute difference between prior and post peak rating.
 So, the series that went on for far too long can be either ones with very big circles or very far below the equivalence line.
 Some of these series from former category are *Are You Afraid of the Dark?*, *Lethal Weapon* and *Misfits*.
 The ones from latter category are *Two and Half Men*, *Scrubs* and *Game of Thrones*. *House of Cards* falls in both these categories.
-We can see the series with 1-2 seasons either falling on the line or above it in the greater than 8.5 range before peak as those which ended too soon.
-Some of these series are *Cosmos: A Spacetime Odyssey*, *Fawlty Towers*, *Cosmos (1980)*, and *Firefly*.
+The final season of *Game of Thrones* was eagerly awaited but ultimately <a href="https://www.looper.com/153393/what-went-wrong-with-game-of-thrones/" target="_blank" rel="nofollow">disappointing</a>. *House of Cards'* bad ratings in the final season may have had something to do with *Kevin Spacey's* character being removed in the final season - due to sexual misconduct allegations against him.
+For *Scrubs*, the final season got rid of most of the full time cast from previous seasons and was more suited to be a separate spin-off series.
+Regarding series that ended too soon - we can count them as series with 1-2 seasons either falling on the line or above it in the greater than 8.5 range before peak.
+Some of these series are *Cosmos: A Spacetime Odyssey*, *Fawlty Towers*, *Cosmos (1980)*, and *Firefly*.  *Freaks and Geeks* is also one of the series whose name comes up in such a dicussion.

 {% include fig10.html %}

-**Note: This plot only includes tv series with prior peak rating of atleast 7**
+**Note: This plot only includes TV Series with prior peak rating of atleast 7**

 Finally, I look at the range of ratings for 100 most popular completed series.
 Similar plot has been created in the past <a href="https://github.com/OrganicIrradiation/vistvfinales" target="_blank" rel="nofollow">here</a> with data last updated in 2017.
 This also allows us to see consistency (as used <a href="https://letstalkdata.com/2013/02/imdb-television-series-data/" target="_blank" rel="nofollow">here</a>) among series as well as to compare various series and how well did they end.
 The red points indicate the median and 1st and 3rd quartiles while blue cross is the finale rating.
 Most of the series had good finales and finished strong but some were very bad.
 Some of the series with high difference between median episode and finale rating (finales worse than median episode rating) are *Dexter*, *Game of Thrones*, *House of Cards*, *True Blood*, and *Two and Half Men*.